-the simulated environment.
+Like all dynamic microsimulation models, SIDD is fundamentally designed to explore the distributional effects of policy alternatives through time.
+Two terms referred to in the preceding sentence should be clarified.
+"Policy" is intended here to extend beyond explicit government decisions - concerning, for example, transfer payments - to include any aspect of the simulated environment.
 In context of SIDD, the policy environment encompasses a wide range of factors, including mortality rates, fertility rates, and risks of migration.
 Furthermore, "distributional effects" refer to variation of effects over any characteristic that can differ between simulated micro-units (adults).
 Commonly considered characteristics for distributional variation include income, wealth, age, birth year, relationship status, and the existence of dependent children.
 Whereas static microsimulation models are capable of exploring the distributional implications of policy alternatives at a point in time, the distinguishing feature of dynamic microsimulation models is that they can do the same through time.
 Intended uses of the framework are discussed at further length in Section 2.

-Dynamic microsimulation models suitable for analysing the distributional implications of public policy have been growing in number and sophistication since the ground-breaking work of Orcutt (1957); see Li and O'Donoghue (2013) for a recent review citing 66 such models for 19 countries.
-Development of dynamic microsimulation models has benefitted from the increasing availability of detailed microdata, improvements in analytical methods, the advent of generic software packages (e.g. GENESIS, Edwards, 2010; LIAM, O'Donoghue et al., 2009; JAS-mine, Richiardi and Richardson, 2016), and a steady rise in computing power.
+Dynamic microsimulation models suitable for analysing the distributional implications of public policy have been growing in number and sophistication since the ground-breaking work of [1]; see [2] for a recent review citing 66 such models for 19 countries.
+Development of dynamic microsimulation models has benefitted from the increasing availability of detailed microdata, improvements in analytical methods, the advent of generic software packages (e.g. GENESIS, [3]; LIAM, [4]; JAS-mine, [5]), and a steady rise in computing power.
 Nevertheless, constructing this type of model remains both technically and computationally challenging, and current implementations consequently all impose non-trivial stylisations of one form or another.

-One of the most important stylisations commonly adopted in the dynamic microsimulation literature concerns the projection of microunit behaviour.
+One of the most important stylisations commonly adopted in the dynamic microsimulation literature concerns the projection of micro-unit behaviour.
 The importance of reflecting agent decision making increases with behavioural sensitivity to variation of interest (e.g. policy counterfactuals), and with the bearing that behaviour has on projected characteristics of interest (e.g. government budgets).
 Such considerations are exaggerated as the projected time-horizon is lengthened, due to feedback effects of behaviour on individual circumstances, and are therefore particularly relevant for dynamic microsimulation models that project circumstances well beyond a short (five year) time horizon.
-Nevertheless, fewer than one third of the models surveyed by Li and O'Donoghue (2013) are identified as using "behavioural equations" to project decisions through time.2 Furthermore, even where behavioural variation is projected through time, it is common for these projections to either focus exclusively on employment, or use reduced form equations that are ill-suited to respond to evolving incentives; this is the case, for example, for all three of the dynamic microsimulation models for the UK cited by Li and O'Donoghue (2013) that include behavioural projections (PenSim2, SAGE, and a model produced at the IFS described in Brewer et al., 2007).3
+Nevertheless, fewer than one third of the models surveyed by [2] are identified as using "behavioural equations" to project decisions through time.2 Furthermore, even where behavioural variation is projected through time, it is common for these projections to either focus exclusively on employment, or use reduced form equations that are ill-suited to respond to evolving incentives; this is the case, for example, for all three of the dynamic microsimulation models for the UK cited by [2] that include behavioural projections (PenSim2, SAGE, and a model produced at the IFS described in [7]).3